Parent page: Workspace Projects

 Comments are posted, replied to, and managed directly within the main viewing area using a contextual commenting window.
 Comments are also presented in the Comments pane on the right-hand side, which provides more of an overview/navigational instrument, rather than the operational interface.

-Example comments overlayed on a child schematic sheet of a managed project.
+Example comments overlayed on a child schematic sheet of a Workspace project.
 The Comments pane reflects all comments, while the accessible window in the main viewing area provides contextual commenting.

 The Commenting functionality is used in the following places:

-- In the Design view of an opened project.
-Comments can be added to a schematic (SCH data view), 2D/3D view of the board (PCB and 3D data views), and the PCB Layer Stackup view.
-Placed comments appear automatically in the Design view and in Altium Designer, and vice versa.
+- In the Design view of an opened project, comments can be added to a schematic (SCH data view) or 2D view of the board (PCB data view).
+Comments made here appear automatically in the Design view of the shared live design and in Altium Designer, and vice versa.

 To place a comment:

-- Click the button in the Comments pane – the cursor will change to a cross-hair and you will enter comment placement mode.
+- Click the button in the top of the Comments pane – the cursor will change to a cross-hair and you will enter comment placement mode.

 - Place one of the following three supported comment types as required: